 Privileged and Confidential Email Disclaimer Sample

-Example of a privileged and confidential information email disclaimer:
+Here is an example of a privileged and confidential information email disclaimer:

 IMPORTANT: This email may discuss privileged and confidential information.
 Viewing, forwarding, or printing this email is strictly restricted to the person named.
 If you are not the intended recipient, you are required to inform the sender of their error and delete the email and any attachments without delay.